Teach English in Costa Rica

 Native Costa Ricans are also increasingly looking to move abroad to find employment or further their studies.
 This means that vacancies are plentiful throughout the year due to a recent boom in private English schools.

-Salary and benefits when teaching in Costa Rica
+Salary and benefits when teaching English in Costa Rica

 Teaching English in Costa Rica means that teachers can generally earn a monthly salary of around $600-1,000 USD.
 While the amount may sound low, the cost of living is comparably low as well, and most teachers find that they do not have a problem affording rent, food, and smaller luxuries.